elly2chan/django-wonderlanders-project/README.md

 ALLOWED_HOSTS = config['ALLOWED_HOSTS'].split(' ') # Change to valid hosts or set them in .env file
 ```

-Change database credentials to valid ones or set them up in a .env file and leave them as they are:
+## Do the same for the rest below - change them to valid ones or set them up in .env file:

 ```python
 DATABASES = {